koralium/flowtide/docs/docs/monitoring/healthchecks.md

 # Health checks

-In the 'TideflowDotnet.AspNetCore' package, there is built in support for 'Microsoft.Extensions.Diagnostics.HealthChecks'.
+In the 'FlowtideDotnet.AspNetCore' package, there is built in support for 'Microsoft.Extensions.Diagnostics.HealthChecks'.
 If you have added your stream using:

 ```